tbartels/Contract/Contract.md

 ## Disclosure

-I am more than happy to sign a Non-Disclosure Agreement (NDA) in order to work on Your project.
+I am more than happy to discuss a Non-Disclosure Agreement (NDA) in order to work on Your project.

 I shall explicitly seek Your consent before open sourcing—or writing in any detail about—any of the code or techniques employed in The Work.